 Our advisor is Plymouth Real Estate Investors.
-Plymouth Real Estate Investors is a corporation that was formed in the State of Massachusetts on August 24, 2009 and currently has ten employees.
+Plymouth Real Estate Investors is a corporation that was formed in the Commonwealth of Massachusetts on August 24, 2009 and currently has ten employees.
 Our advisor has a limited operating history.
 As our advisor, Plymouth Real Estate Investors has contractual obligations to us and, under the terms of the NASAA REIT Guidelines, the directors of our advisor also owe fiduciary responsibilities to us and our stockholders to act in our and your best interests.
 In addition, our directors have the duty to evaluate the performance of our advisor before entering into or renewing the advisory agreement.
-See "Conflicts of Interest - Fiduciary Duties Owned by Some of Our Affiliates to Our Advisor and Our Advisor's Affiliates" on page .
+See "Conflicts of Interest - Fiduciary Duties Owned by Some of Our Advisor and Our Advisor and Our Advisor's Affiliates" elsewhere in this prospectus.

 Our advisor is wholly-owned by Plymouth Group Real Estate LLC, our sponsor.
 Mr. Witherell is the Chief Executive Officer and Chairman of the Board of our advisor.
 Mr. White is the President, Chief Investment Officer and Secretary of our advisor.
 Ms. Brownell is the Executive Vice President, Chief Operating Officer, Chief Accounting Officer and Treasurer of our advisor.
 For more information regarding the background and experience of Messrs.
-Witherell and White and Ms. Brownell, see "Management - Executive Officers and Directors" and "- Other Affiliates - Our Sponsor."
+Witherell and White and Ms. Brownell, see "Management - Executive Officers and Directors" and "- Other Affiliates - Our Sponsor" elsewhere in this prospectus.